moliver28/research-handbook/content/handbook/business-technology/data-team/platform/ci-for-ds-pipelines/index.md

    - **score-scheduled**: To execute a scoring pipeline based on a defined schedule using [Scheduled pipelines](https://docs.gitlab.com/ee/ci/pipelines/schedules.html)
 3. **Notify** (Optional)
    - **publish-metrics-comment**: Write model performance metrics as a comment on the merge request.
 This is executed after a scoring run is performed via commit message.
    - **write-to-wiki**: Write model performance metrics and job details to the project wiki.
-The CI configuration it set up to only execute for scheduled jobs that use `score-scheduled`
+The CI configuration it set up to only execute for scheduled jobs that use the `score-scheduled` job

 ![CI Jobs](ci-pipelines.png)

 ### Productionalization Setup
 Let's take a detailed look at the repository (**Code -> Repository**):

 - In the **notebooks** directory, open [scoring_example.ipynb](https://gitlab.com/gitlab-data/data-science-ci-example/-/blob/main/notebooks/scoring_example.ipynb).
 We do not need to change anything in here, but note the first cell of the notebook.
 [Papermill](https://papermill.readthedocs.io/en/latest/#) will be used to execute this notebook in the CI pipeline and this cell has been tagged as `parameters` to allow Papermill to change these values.
-There are 3 variables with preset values:
+There are 2 variables with preset values:
   - `is_local_development = True`: The default assumption is that the notebook is being run locally.
 The CI pipeline will modify this value to `False` automatically so the notebook can be optimized to run in CI
   - `notebook_dir = 'notebooks'`: The directory of the scoring notebook (can be the same directory as the training notebooks).
 This value is the same locally as it is the CI pipeline.
 - To see exactly how the CI pipeline changes these values, now let's view [.gitlab-ci.yml](https://gitlab.com/gitlab-data/data-science-ci-example/-/blob/main/.gitlab-ci.yml).
-Because we are using a component from the CI/CD catelog, we actaully want to look at the [Data Science ML Component Pipeline](https://gitlab.com/gitlab-data/ds-component-pipeline/-/blob/main/templates/ds-pipeline/template.yml?ref_type=heads).
+Because we are using a component from the CI/CD catelog, we actually want to look at the [Data Science ML Component Pipeline](https://gitlab.com/gitlab-data/ds-component-pipeline/-/blob/main/templates/ds-pipeline/template.yml?ref_type=heads).
 In this file, search for `score-commit-activated`.
 A few things to note:
   - This job will manually trigger when `score <path/to/notebook/your_notebook.ipynb>` is passed in the commit message.
   - `image: $CONTAINER_IMAGE`: The scoring job will use the container created in the build job (as defined by `build-ds-image`), using the [Dockerfile](https://gitlab.com/gitlab-data/data-science-ci-example/-/blob/main/Dockerfile) and [requirements.txt](https://gitlab.com/gitlab-data/data-science-ci-example/-/blob/main/requirements.txt) files in the repository.
   - `tags`: Determines which runner to use.
-In this case, we want to be able to change the runner based on the project we are working on, so this gets specified by `SCORE_RUNNER` in [.gitlab-ci.yml](https://gitlab.com/gitlab-data/data-science-ci-example/-/blob/main/.gitlab-ci.yml) located back in our project repository
+We want to be able to change the runner based on the project needs.
+This gets specified by `SCORE_RUNNER` in [.gitlab-ci.yml](https://gitlab.com/gitlab-data/data-science-ci-example/-/blob/main/.gitlab-ci.yml) located back in our project repository
   - `script`:
         ...
-        - `papermill -p is_local_development False $notebookName -`: Tells papermill to override the variable values defined in the first cell of the notebook with the values shown when running in CI.
+        - `papermill -p is_local_development False $notebookName -`: Tells Papermill to override the variable values defined in the first cell of the notebook with the values shown when running in CI.
 - There is also a `score-scheduled` job.
    - This will trigger the scoring notebook at a set time, using [Scheduled pipelines](https://docs.gitlab.com/ee/ci/pipelines/schedules.html)
    - This job will also trigger the `write-to-wiki` job, which will publish model metrics to the project wiki
 - Finally, let's look at the [scoring_config.yaml](https://gitlab.com/gitlab-data/data-science-ci-example/-/blob/main/scoring_config.yaml).
 Here we can configure certain variables for training our model:
-  - **model_file**: The model file created during training.
-This can be pulled directly from the Model Registry or the repository.
-For simplicity, we are including it in the repository
+  - **model_file**: The model file created during training that will be used to score the model.
+This could also be pulled directly from the Model Registry, but for simplicity, we are including it directly in the repository
   - **fields**: List of the model fields.
 This is useful if the model is using only a subset of fields in a dataframe.
 In this example, all the fields in the dataframe are being used.
   - **decile_cuts**: Sometimes it's useful to include decile cuts from the validation dataset used during training.
 In this example, we included quintile cuts to illustrate how they can be used.